nexy7574/top.py/README.md

 Just try it, you can choose what you like.

-Also, while we try to be our own package, you may notice we've aiased a few classes, functions and behavious to act like top.gg's sdk.
+Also, while we try to be our own package, you may notice we've aliased a few classes, functions and behavious to act like top.gg's sdk.
 This is mainly so you have an easier experience migrating, and it's less headache.